SAP/spartacus-docs/_pages/install/frontend/building-the-spartacus-storefront-from-libraries-5-x.md

 ***

+## Using Spartacus with SAP Commerce Cloud in the Public Cloud

+If you will be using Spartacus 5.0 with SAP Commerce Cloud, the Commerce Cloud hosting service cannot currently be used for building your Spartacus application.
+As a workaround, you can build your Spartacus application locally, and upload the compiled application, as follows:

+1. Follow all of the steps on this page to set up your Spartacus application, up to and including [Installing Dependencies](#installing-dependencies).
+2. Run `yarn build`.

+   A new `dist` folder is created in the root directory of your Spartacus project.

+3. Commit the `dist` folder to your code repository for SAP Commerce Cloud.

+   For more information, see [Adding Applications for JavaScript Storefronts](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/b2f400d4c0414461a4bb7e115dccd779/63577f67a67347bf9f4765a5385ead33.html).

 ## Prerequisites

 If you are using a version of SAP Commerce Cloud that is older than 2211, you will need the `webApplicationInjector.js` file that ships with your version of SAP Commerce Cloud.
 For more information, see [Updating the Web Application Injector]({{ site.baseurl }}{% link _pages/install/frontend/building-the-spartacus-storefront-from-libraries-5-x.md %}#updating-the-web-application-injector).